You’ve worked with a speech therapist on achieving your language, speech, or vocal goals – what’s next?

 There’s common ground — your field of expertise — and everyone is there to network and engage in conversation.

-Usually, discussions at work conferences are brief, which gives you the opportunity to practice speaking one-on-one with many different people.
+Usually, discussions at work conferences are brief, which gives you the opportunity to practice speaking one on one with many different people.

 It can especially help if you’re at a work conference in another city – after all, if you make a fool of yourself (which in itself is unlikely!), you probably won’t see most those people again.

 Practicing your speech skills while helping others is mutually beneficial and rewarding.